Fighting Money Laundering with Statistics and Machine Learning: Client Risk Profiling

 Mart\'inez-S\'anchez \textit{et al.} \cite{Sanchez2020} use decision trees to model clients of a Mexican financial institution.
 Decision trees \cite{Breiman1984} are flowchart-like models where internal nodes split the feature space into mutually exclusive sub-regions.
 Final nodes, called leaves, label observations using a voting system.
-The authors use data on 181 clients, all labeled as either high risk or low risk.
+The authors use data on 181 clients, all labeled as either high-risk or low-risk.
 Features include information about seniority, residence, and economic activity.
 Notably, no train-test split is used.
 This makes the focus on diagnostics apparent.
 The authors find that clients with more seniority are comparatively riskier.

 Badal-Valero \textit{et al.} \cite{BadalValero2018} combine Benford's Law and four machine learning models.
 Benford's Law \cite{Benford1938} gives an empirical distribution of leading digits.
 The authors use it to extract features from financial statements.
 Specifically, they consider statements from $335$ suppliers to a company on trial for money laundering.
 Of these, 23 suppliers have been investigated and labeled as colluders.
 All other (non-investigated) suppliers are treated as benevolent.
 The motivating idea is that any colluders, hiding in the non-investigated group, should be misclassified by the employed models.
 These include a logistic regression, feedforward neural network, decision tree, and random forest.
 Random forests \cite{Breiman2001}, in particular, combine multiple decision trees.
 Every tree uses a random subset of features in every node split.
 To address class imbalance, i.e., the unequal distribution of labels, the authors investigate weighting and synthetic minority oversampling \cite{Chawla2002}.
 The former weighs observations during training, giving higher importance to data from the minority class.
 The latter balances the data before training, generating synthetic observations of the minority class.
 According to the authors, synthetic minority oversampling works the best.
 However, the conclusion is apparently based on simulated evaluation data.